 UNICEF is working with partners in Yemen to provide health and nutrition support, clean water and hygiene services.
-Since the beginning of 2018:
+Between January to April 2019:

 - Over 84,256 children with severe acute malnutrition were admitted to therapeutic care.

-- Nearly 5 million people received access to safe drinking water.
+- Nearly 4,045,110 people received access to safe drinking water.
 Additionally, over 1.7 million people living in high risk cholera areas had access to household level water treatment and disinfection.
 Clean water supplies are being established through the provision of electricity in communities.

 - Almost 42,000 children under the age of 1 received the measles and rubella vaccination and just over 151,000 were vaccinated against polio.
 Specialized health services are being delivered for children with injuries and disabilities and to reach the most vulnerable.

 - Over 48,438 children were provided with basic learning supplies, and an estimated 64,387 children accessed education with UNICEF support.
 UNICEF is focused on preventing the education system from collapse and ensuring that infrastructure, learning materials and teachers are available to continue working with children.

-- More than 565,000 children and caregivers have benefitted from psycho-social support to cope with the traumas they have been through and provide a sense of routine and normalcy when school is not an option.
+- 474,619 children and caregivers have benefitted from psycho-social support to cope with the traumas they have been through and provide a sense of routine and normalcy when school is not an option.